liyi61/PetFinder.my-Adoption-Speed-Prediction/featured-users.md

 Rate of pure breed pets in train data: __71.7802%__.
 Rate of pure breed pets in test data: __77.9635%__.
+The breed information looks a bit messy and confusing.
 These numbers exist under the assumption that pets without "breed2" are pure breed.
 That is incorrect.
 Let's take a look at the top 15 combination of "breed1" and "breed2":

 | Breed Name | Count |